crisu83/yii-configbuilder/README.md

             // optional configurations
-            'runtimePath' => 'application.runtime', // the path to the application runtime folder 'envPaths' => array('application.config.environments'), // the paths to application environment configs 'envFile' => 'environment', // the name of the file for holding the active environment name ),
+            'runtimePath' => 'application.runtime', // the path to the application runtime folder 'envPaths' => array('application.config.environments'), // the paths to application environment configs ),
     ),
 );